Title of Presentation - The Irish DNA Atlas; Revealing Fine-Scale Population Structure and History within Ireland

 So what will Ed be talking about?

-Edmund will be presenting the results of the Irish DNA Atlas, which has reveal fine scale population structure within Ireland, and found evidence of historical migration into Ireland.
-The Atlas is being run as a collaboration between the Royal College of Surgeons in Ireland and the Genealogical Society of Ireland This work can inform on the history of the Irish population, as well as aid in efforts to better understand the role of DNA in disease.
-Edmund will present the latest results, which has used genome-wide autosomal genetic and compared the Irish to neighbouring Britain, as well as mainland Europe.
+Edmund will be presenting the latest results of the Irish DNA Atlas project, which has used genome-wide autosomal genetic data to reveal a fine scale population structure within Ireland, and found genetic evidence of historical migrations into Ireland.
+The Atlas is being run as a collaboration between the Royal College of Surgeons in Ireland and the Genealogical Society of Ireland.
+This work has provided valuable information on the history of the Irish population and compares the genetic makeup of the Irish to that in neighbouring Britain, as well as mainland Europe.
+It also provides fresh insights into our understanding of the role of DNA in various diseases within Ireland.

 What DNA tests will be discussed?